aristanetworks/arista-ceoslab-operator/README.md

 ### Testing
 The operator uses [kuttl](https://kuttl.dev/) for testing.
-To run the test suite, make sure images of the operator and cEOS-lab are tagged as named in `kuttl-test.yaml` in the repository's root.
+To run the test suite, make sure images of the operator, cEOS-lab, and the init container are tagged as named in `kuttl-test.yaml` in the repository's root.
 Kuttl can be used either through its binary or `kubectl kuttl`.

 As mentioned above, these tests use the manifest file in `config/kustomized` to stage the test cluster (kuttl does not support kustomize).
 If relevant changes are made to the kustomization files